bhaswata08/bhaswata08.github.io/_posts/2025-12-09-Optimizer_prep.md

 # Goals

 This post provides a pedagogical classification of optimizers based on how they modify gradient updates and learning rates, along with the intuition behind this framework.
-It does not explain individual optimizers in detail—those will be covered in separate dedicated posts (#TODO).
+It also serves as a Table of contents for this series.
+Individual optimizers will be covered in detail in separate, dedicated posts linked below.

 # Introduction

+All deep learning optimizers fundamentally modify the **Stochastic Gradient Descent (SGD)** update rule to improve convergence speed and stability.
 Refer to Parameter Update Rule for Stochastic Gradient Descent(SGD).

 $$\theta_t = \theta_{t-1} - \eta g_t$$